 On our last night at the park, we snuggled up and sipped our yummy cider while we finished off the last of our donuts.
 So simple.
 So perfect.

 With a few days to spare before our next destination, we chose to keep following the color change south into Vermont’s Green Mountain National Forest.
 (Fun fact: Vermont is actually nicknamed the Green Mountain State.
 But we prefer it when it is orange, red, and yellow.)

 We loved winding through the wet, shaded forest roads and stopping to enjoy roadside waterfalls and picnic areas.

 Scenic route 100 makes for an amazingly beautiful drive in fall.
 And unlike the Stowe area, it really wasn’t overly busy.
 Quite the opposite, we found it very relaxing!

-A highlight of our drive was the gorgeous Moss Glenn Falls.
+A highlight of our drive was the gorgeous Moss Glen Falls.
 Located right off the main road, we were pleasantly surprised by the tree-framed falls after a short walk down the boardwalk trail.
 A cascading waterfall framed by yellow leaves is just a whole fall vibe!